Atmosphere-NX/Atmosphere/.github/ISSUE_TEMPLATE/bug_report.md

 [ You can find your firmware version in the Settings -> System, under "System Update". ]</br>
 [ If it says "Update Pending", you can clear the pending update by rebooting to Maintenance Mode. ]</br>

+### EmuMMC or SysNAND:

+[ If using an EmuMMC, include whether it's partition-based or file-based. ]

 ### Environment?

 - What bootloader (fusèe, hekate, etc) was Atmosphère launched by: